-Figure 12.
-Calculated UMR HOA and measured BC concentrations from the campaign and HOA: BC ratios from previous field campaigns.
-Grey area is shaded to include a diesel-only environment and two French HOA: BC ratios: one from Crippa et al. (2013) and from this study.
+Figure 9.
+Calculated HOA and measured BC concentrations from the campaign and HOA : BC ratios from previous field campaigns.
+Grey area is shaded to include a diesel-only environment and two French HOA : BC ratios: from Crippa et al. (2013) and from this study (a).
+The HOA : BC ratio from various literature sources versus percent diesel fuel use out of total fuel use for the country of study (b).